 The move to Global Memory Net has enabled us to expand our collaborative community and subjects greatly, far more than we could imagine during the first three years of CMNet.
-Starting from our exciting collaboration with University of Florence on Project Restore [12] with the exciting pre- and post- restoration images of the invaluable Italian art objects (see Figure 6) with nano-particle chemistry technology, other collaborative collections have mushroomed to include many countries and subjects.
-We shall name a few examples in the following table and Figure 7:
+Starting from our exciting collaboration with University of Florence on Project Restore [13] with the exciting preand post- restoration images of the invaluable Italian art objects with nano-particle chemistry technology (Figure 8), other collaborative collections have mushroomed to include many countries and subjects as already mentioned (Figure 3).